igraph/igraph/CONTRIBUTING.md

 ### R vs Python vs C

-An enhancement that is specific to R or Python or C (or a subset) is prefectly fine.
+An enhancement that is specific to R or Python or C (or a subset) is perfectly fine.
 You are not obliged to write wrappers in both R or Python.
 E.g. updating plotting code in R or Python is also fine.